 Possibly Torg's talking sword Chaz from Sluggy Freelance.
 Whether Torgamous (Chaz's previous owner) is Torg's ancestor, past life, or simply a random medieval warlord who looks exactly like Torg is the subject of fan speculation.

 Iron Kid in Iron Kid has the Iron Fist that will only work for people of his family line — of which he happens to be the last.

 On Adventure Time, Marceline's bass guitar is actually her family's axe.

 In one episode, Finn and Jake's dad, Joshua, challenged them to traverse a dungeon to find their family sword, which is made out of demon blood.
 Sadly, it was eventually destroyed in a fight by the demon whose blood was in the sword.

 Played straight with well made swords in many cultures, Japan being the most famous for the practice.
-Except for the Japanese Shin-Gunto type blade, which is a subversion in Japan, being issued by the military, as as World War II ramped up made by machines, and played straight in the United States, where they were brought back as war trophies and became family heirlooms.
+Except for the Japanese Shin-Gunto type blade, which is a subversion in Japan, being issued by the military, and played straight in the United States, where they were brought back as war trophies and became family heirlooms.

 Firearms also have a high potential for this trope, and while obsolete weapons eventually get relegated to wall hangers a quality gun can stay in use for multiple generations with proper maintenance and storage.